The Basics

 Aloha Harvest was planned using Department of Health

-in order to uphold a system for the sanitary and efficient handling of food.
+guidelines in order to uphold a system for the sanitary and efficient handling of food.
 We require all our drivers to successfully complete the Hawaiʻi State Department of Health Food Handler Certification Class.
 Our vehicles are refrigerated to ensure food maintains safe temperatures during transport.
 Our vehicles are sanitized, inside and out, on a biweekly basis by a professional cleaner.

 Protection from Liability